jaemnkm/11-11/_posts/20181111/2018-11-01-white-rabbits.md

 By then I was six, and Nathan had an earache.
 It seemed to last the entire summer.
 He cried all the time.
 Mama was irritable.
 Everything I did made her tense.
 Same old.
 <br>
 <br>
 We began as we always had.
 Ye-ye and I walked hand-in-hand up the shaded sidewalks before the sun had risen high enough to burn the dew off and scorch the air.
 Then we went a little farther than usual, all the way to the corner, and then across that street, and up the block to the big house with gray turrets and large dense fruit trees.
 The owners were an elderly white couple and they had pomegranates.
-I'd gone on a fieldtrip for kindergarten and I remembered the way.
+I'd gone on a field trip for kindergarten and I remembered the way.
 <br>
 <br>
 The nice couple had picked pomegranates from their trees and sliced them open and placed them on picnic tables covered with plastic red-and-white tablecloths.
 We'd all been given a quarter pomegranate to suck the seeds out of.